-The RCTC is implementing the following evidence-based practices associated with KC #8:
+The WCTC should be commended for implementing the following best practices associated with KC #8:

-- 8.1 The results of treatment court evaluations have led to modifications in treatment court operations - 8.2 The treatment court's review of its own data and/or regular reporting of treatment court statistics has led to modifications in treatment court operations

-- 8.3 The treatment court maintains data that are critical to monitoring and evaluation in an electronic database (rather than paper files) - 8.4 The treatment court monitors data to assess whether there are disparities (e.g., gender, racial, etc.) in who enters the program - 8.5 The treatment court monitors data to assess whether there are disparities (e.g., gender, racial, etc.) in who graduates from the program
+- 8.1 The results of treatment court evaluations have led to modifications in treatment court operations - 8.2 The treatment court's review of its own data and/or regular reporting of treatment court statistics has led to modifications in treatment court operations - 8.3 The treatment court maintains data that are critical to monitoring and evaluation in an electronic database (rather than paper files) - 8.4 The treatment court monitors data to assess whether there are disparities (e.g., gender, racial, etc.) in who enters the program - 8.5 The treatment court monitors data to assess whether there are disparities (e.g., gender, racial, etc.) in who graduates from the program

-Continue Reviewing Participants with Long Participation Times.
-The RCTC team should monitor data to identify and consider alternative approaches to addressing the needs of individuals whose length of participation in any phase significantly (e.g., >50%) exceeds program design.
+Address Lengthy Participation Times.
+The team should monitor data to identify and consider alternative approaches to addressing the needs of individuals whose length of participation in any phase significantly (e.g., >50%) exceeds program design.
 The new data management system will also make collecting data and assessing performance significantly easier.